DrafProject/elmada/paper/paper.md

 # Functionality

-Two types of CEFs are calculated:

-* grid-mix emission factors (XEFs), which represent the emission intensity based on the current generation mix of the electricity system,
-* and marginal emission factors (MEFs), which quantify the emission intensity of the generators likely to react to a marginal system change.
+`elmada` calculates both types of dynamic CEFs: XEFs and MEFs.
 MEFs are more challenging to approximate than XEFs since MEFs require the identification of the marginal power plants per time step.
-In `elmada`, this is done through a merit order simulation within the PP and PWL method described in [@Fleschutz2021].
+In `elmada`, this is done through a merit order simulation within the power plant (PP) and piecewise linear (PWL) method described in [@Fleschutz2021].

 Also, historical and simulated day-ahead electricity market prices are provided.
 They can be used either for the economic evaluation of electricity demands or to model the incentive signal of price-based demand response.